maccaspacca/BismuthToolsWeb/README.md

 For license see LICENSE file

-See releases for pre-compiled versions
+See releases for pre-compiled versions (pre-compiled versions no longer available)

 No promises are given that the tools will run on your particular system

 Notes:

 1. In order to take into account the use of Hyperblocks technology the query components are only designed to use blocks since the latest hyperblock in your ledger.
+2. It is recommended that this tool be run against a full ledger

 Requirements
 ============